rabbitmq/rabbitmq-website/site/install-debian.md

  * Debian 10 (Buster)

 Launchpad PPA only provides the most recent release of Erlang 25.3.x.
-Cloudsmith currently provides the most recent patch release in the following Erlang series:
+Cloudsmith and its mirror currently provides the most recent patch release in the following Erlang series:

  * 25.x
  * 24.x